Today’s Reading: Acts 10 & 11

 Peter, like all Jewish young men, had grown up with the false idea that Gentiles were impure – that God’s plan of salvation was only for the Jewish people.
 It took a vision from God to wake Peter up to the truth.
 It took God Himself revealing His love for all people for Peter to understand that God does not show favoritism.
 There are a few things I noticed about Peter’s experience.

-God spoke to Peter WHILE Peter was praying to Him – if we want to hear from God, we need to spend time with Him.
+If we want to hear from God, we need to spend time with Him.
 Peter had gone up on the roof to pray.
 It was during this time of separating himself and spending time with God in prayer that God was able to reveal to him some erroneous thinking that needed corrected.

 The vision was of a large sheet being let down from the sky, full of all sorts of animals, reptiles, and birds.
 This group of animals included those that the Jewish people considered unclean and were forbidden to eat.
 Imagine Peter’s confusion when, in the vision, God told Peter to get up and eat the animals.